leon4rd/test/README.md

-## What do vegetarian zombies eat?
-Grrrrrainnnnnssss.
+## What do you get hanging from Apple trees?
+Sore arms.